How Can I Speed Up Muscle Recovery?

 If your goal is to perform well, a dynamic warm-up is usually more helpful than long static holds before activity.

-6. Pain-Relieving Drugs
+6. Pain-Relieving Medication

 Pain-relieving medication such as non-steroidal anti-inflammatory drugs may reduce soreness, but they should be used carefully.
 In some situations, they may mask symptoms that would otherwise tell you to reduce load or modify activity.